-Forensic Image Comparison is the process of comparing two images including known and unknown subjects within digital imagery.
+Forensic image comparison is the process of comparing two images including known and unknown subjects within digital imagery.
 Does the unknown subject within an image match the known subject?
-Primeau Forensics image comparison and identification services of unknown subjects/objects for the trier of fact in legal proceedings.
+Primeau Forensics image comparison and identification services of unknown subjects/objects criminal defense, law enforcement or other litigators.
 In addition, we offer our opinion along with an in-depth analysis based on similarities and differences in many cases.

 Forensic image comparison is the process of comparing an unknown and known subject when at least one variable has been captured in imagery.
 An assessment is made between features of the captured imagery regarding identification (as opposed to a demonstrative exhibit).
 For example, photographic comparisons include: